EventHor1zon/ESP_Components/LedStrip_Driver/README.md

 These modes can be adjusted using the colour, brightness and speed attributes of the ledstrip driver.

+### Colour Order and Pixel types

+Internally, all colours are treated as a 32-bit integer, with hex pairs representing `uint32_t colour 0xDDRRGGBB`, where `DD` is unused, and R, G, B values are as expected.
+Assumes 8-bit colour values.
+The actual order of the colours is recorded in the `ledtype_t` struct, which contains all the neccessary info for controlling an addressable led.
+Hopefully.

+### Supported Led controller types

+Currently supports:
+- APA102
+- WS2812b

 ## TODOs

 - Implement adjustable animation timer
 - More effects
 - Fix APA102 bug re. rendering (split start frame from pixel frames?)
+- Support more addressable led types

 ## Datasheet